dariakussovska/heterogeneitywm/DOCUMENTATION.md

 concept_cell_distribution.eps: an EPS file showing a pie chart of the percentage of concept cells per brain region.

+## FIRING RATE GRAPHS

+Here, we are preparing the existing files for plotting the firing rates across concept and non-concept cells for preferred image identities versus non-preferred image identities.

+- First, we need to run the code 06_add_category to add the corresponding trial type ("Category" column) to say whether the trial was preferred or non-preferred for that particular neuron and subject id combination.
+- Under the 02_psth_decoding >> main_2a,b, we choose a neuron to plot.
+We run the code to load the data and filter by the number of images presented (to show only load 1 trials).
+We count spikes and convert to firing rates in the corresponding time bins, and subsequently smooth the data.
+We calculate calculate z-scores (subtracting the mean firing rate in the baseline and dividing by the standard deviation), and the confidence intervals for plotting later.
+Finally, we plot the z-scores and confidence intervals for the encoding, delay and probe periods.
+- The script also includes the generation of a raster with the spike times of this particular neuron over the task epochs.

+**Inputs:**

+- graph_encoding1.xlsx : an Excel file with standardized spikes from Encoding 1 per subject, trial and neuron, with merged data for brain region, concept vs non-concept cell, preferred image identity of every neuron.
+- graph_delay.xlsx : an Excel file with standardized spikes from the Delay (relative to start of the corresponding trial in the Delay) per subject, trial and neuron, with merged data for brain region, concept vs non-concept cell, preferred image identity of every neuron (relative to Encoding 1 period).
+- graph_probe.xlsx: an Excel file with standardized spikes from the Probe (relative to start of the corresponding trial in the Probe) per subject, trial and neuron, with merged data for brain region, concept vs non-concept cell, preferred image identity of every neuron (relative to Encoding 1 period), with information about preferred vs non-preferred image identity in the probe itself.
+- graph_fixation.xlsx:  an Excel file with standardized spikes from the Fixation period (relative to the start of the corresponding trial in the Fixation) per subject, trial, and neuron.
+- trial_info.xlsx: an Excel file, containing the image identity presented in each trial in each subject, as well as the numbers of images presented during the specified trial.

+**Outputs (Figures):**

+- single_PSTH_4052_load1.eps: A peri-stimulus time histogram of a concept cell during load 1 trials where the preferred image was presented vs not-presented in the encoding, maintenance, and probe task epochs.
+- raster_plots_4052.eps: a raster plot of the same concept cell with trials ordered by preferred vs non-preferred in the encoding, maintenance, and probe task epochs.

-DECODING
+## DECODING

 Here, we are trying to decoding stimulus identity from the maintenance period to see how information gets maintained.
 In addition, we are doing cross-temporal decoding to see how memoranda evolve through time, and we are doing within-subject decoding on brain regions.

-Open the .ipynb notebook DECODING.ipynb
-Construct the y matrix from individual subject trial labels in the new_trial_final.xlsx file as shown in the code.
+- We construct the y matrix from individual subject trial labels in the new_trial_final.xlsx file as shown in the code.
-Run the code to create a design matrix for decoding analysis.
+- Run 02_psth_decoding >> main_2d.py to create a design matrix for decoding analysis.
 Data is binned, normalized by z-scoring with individual neuron’s activity during baseline (fixation).
 You can choose which neurons to include in the data.
 The code also creates a corresponding y matrix with labels, performs a leave-one-out cross-validation, and a permutation test for significance testing.
 By varying the neurons that participate in the decoding analysis, as well as the loads, this code generates the .eps files that are used in Fig. 2f, Fig. 6i,j as well as Fig. S1 and Fig S5i,j.
-The following chunks of code perform a similar design matrix creation and permutation testing, but this time with all task phases.
+- The script 02_psth_decoding >> main_2e.py performs a similar design matrix creation and permutation testing, but this time with all task phases.
 This is for the purpose of achieving cross-temporal decoding maps.
 Thresholds for clustering are performed as well.
 By varying the neurons that participate in the decoding analysis, as well as the loads, this code generates the .eps files that are used in Fig. 2d as well as Fig. S1d, e.
-The final chunk of code performs an analysis across participants.
+- The script 02_psth_decoding >> main_2f.py performs an analysis across participants.
 It filters participants with 3 or more concept cells identified and runs decoding with concept cells from different brain regions to see how stable the decoding accuracy is across participants.
 This uses the initial trial info excel sheet to ensure as many trials in each participant included as possible.
 This code generates the .eps files used in Fig. 2e and Fig. S1f.

-Inputs:
+**Inputs:**
-trial_info.xlsx: an Excel file, containing the image identity presented in each trial in each subject, as well as the numbers of images presented during the specified trial.
+- trial_info.xlsx: an Excel file, containing the image identity presented in each trial in each subject, as well as the numbers of images presented during the specified trial.

-new_trial_final.xlsx: new trial identities, ensuring easy pooling across neurons for the decoder.
+- new_trial_final.xlsx: new trial identities, ensuring easy pooling across neurons for the decoder.
 Generated as mentioned above.

 Folder clean_data containing: